“11. Young Women,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Young Women class presidencies meet regularly.
 The class president conducts these meetings.
 The adult Young Women leaders assigned to support the class presidency also attend.
 During these meetings, leaders counsel together and seek revelation about the Lord’s will for their class.
 The agenda could include discussion of the following items:

-Serving class members, with special attention to supporting new members and rescuing less-active members
+Serving class members, with special attention to supporting new members and reaching out to less-active members

 Reaching out to those of other faiths and beliefs